Essential dimension of group schemes over a local scheme

 The last part follows remarking that if $U'$ is an $S$-dense open subscheme of $Y$ then $f_{U'}:Y'_{U'}\to {U'}$ is a weak $S$-compression of $f$ since $g$ is dominant. \end{proof}

-\begin{defi} The \textit{essential dimension} of a $G$-torsor $f:Y\to X$ is the smallest relative dimension of $X'$ over $S$ in a weak compression $f':Y'\to X'$ of $f$, where $X'$ is an object of $\mathfrak{C}_S$ and it will be denoted by $\ed_S f$.
-The \textit{essential dimension} of $G$ over $S$ is $\sup_f \ed_S f$ where $f$ varies between all $G$-torsors over objects of $\mathfrak{C}_S$.
-It will be denoted by $\ed_S G$. \end{defi}
+\begin{defi} The \textit{essential dimension} of a $G$-torsor $f:Y\to X$ is the smallest relative dimension of $X'$ over $S$ in a weak compression $f':Y'\to X'$ of $f$, where $X'$ is an object of $\mathfrak{C}_{S}$ and it will be denoted by $\operatorname{ed}_{S} f$.
+The \textit{essential dimension} of $G$ over $S$ is $\sup_{f} \operatorname{ed}_{S} f$ where $f$ varies between all $G$-torsors over objects of $\mathfrak{C}_{S}$.
+It will be denoted by $\operatorname{ed}_{S} G$. \end{defi}

-We recall that, apparently, the above definition is different, in the case $S$ is a field, from the usual definition which uses compressions (Definition \ref{def: classical essential dimension}) using compression.
+We recall that, apparently, the above definition is different, in the case $S$ is a field, from the usual definition which uses compressions (\reftext{Definition~\ref{def:classicalessentialdimension}}).
 There are three differences.
 First usually one considers compressions instead of weak compressions.
-Over a field or over a regular (integral locally noetherian) scheme of dimension $1$ this is not a problem: if we have an $S$-weak compression then we have that $f'_Z:Y'_Z\to Z$ is an $S$-compression of $f$, where $Z$ is the schematic image of $h$, which is flat over $S$ since $S$ is regular of dimension $1$.
-In fact it is clear that $h:X\dashrightarrow Z$ is $S$-dominant.
-Since $f'_Z$ is faithfully flat then also $g:Y\dashrightarrow Y'_Z$ is $S$-dominant.
+Over a field $k$ this is not a problem: if we have a $k$-weak compression